Kaimodo/starter-botkit-bot/README.md

-# Botkit Starter Kit for Slack Bots on Beep Boop
+# Botkit Starter Kit for Slack Bots on Beep Boop hmmm

 This repo is a fork of the [Botkit Starter Kit](https://github.com/howdyai/botkit-starter-slack) from [Howdy](https://howdy.ai/).
 Some changes have been made to focus on running it on [Beep Boop][beepboop].